xmos/sw_usb_audio/README.rst

 -  88.2kHz and 176.4kHz sample frequencies are not exposed in Windows control panels.
 This is due to known OS restrictions.

+-  MIDI SysEx messages dropping when used with Mac OSX.
+Tested using Mac OS X 10.8.2.

 Host System Requirements
 ========================